rbrich/xcikit/docs/coordinates.md

 To adjust the 2D view without touching Z coordinate, we can adjust some of the fields:

-- Change `ax`, `by` to scale the view, eg. set both to 0.5 to resize the view to (-2.0, 2.0) in both axes.
+- Change `ax`, `by` to scale the view, e.g. set both to 0.5 to resize the view to (-2.0, 2.0) in both axes.
 Or, if we'd consider the model being rendered, this will scale it to half size.